kovasap/shifting-world/README.md

 ### Stuff to Add

+ - Win condition for board game: orders from the capitol.
+   A deck of cards with requirements like "deliver 10 planks".
+   First player to fulfill each one gets victory points.
+   Also add trading post (2-to-1 resources) if it doesn't already exist
  - Production Chains.
    Buildings build next to each other can "chain" resources, converting raw resources into refined ones.